knode/meetups/portland-or-usa/pdxnode.md

 ## Process

-Talks are submitted via PR and reviewed by organizers; talk templates are provided.
-Note that this is not a case of "build it and they will come";
+Talks are submitted via PR and reviewed by organizers.
+Talk templates are provided.
+Note that this is not a case of "build it and they will come".
-Organizers actively seek out and encourage talks from community members excited about projects they've worked on.
-Newer members are encouraged to do lightning
+Organizers actively seek out and encourage talks from community members.
-talks: topics include packages they've recently released or found useful, tooling, or brief "how-to"'s.
+Newer members are encouraged to do lightning talks.
+Topics include packages they've recently released or found useful, tooling, and brief tutorials.

-There's also a "request for talk" to allow members who are interested in a topic request to hear about it at a future meetup; and provide inspiration for those who want to give a talk.
+There's also a "request for talk" to allow members who are interested in a topic request to hear about it at a future meetup.
+The request provides inspiration for those who want to give a talk.

 Once a talk is accepted it is placed in a `YYYY-MM` directory.
 Additional